 Not only does this increase patients returning, it opens up opportunities for people to refer their family and friends to you.
 When Mrs. Smith hears her neighbor or great-aunt is dealing with a foot problem that she knows and remembers (from your regular, valuable communications) you can solve, she’ll be able to pass on your name.

 What You Can Do to Keep Patients Coming Back Instead of Going Elsewhere

 Using your list is absolutely crucial for getting your patients to return to you.
 Through marketing “touches” like e-mail blasts, print and electronic newsletters, postcards, and other reminders, you use the contact routes your patients provide you with to stay in contact.
 This helps build that relationship and trust while marketing what you can do for them and their loved ones when they need it.
 This should be part of a comprehensive marketing strategy and managed by your database.At Top Practices, we understand how challenging and time-consuming it can be to use your marketing database to its fullest to get patients to return to you—but we also know exactly how important it is.
 It’s something we discuss regularly in our Mastermind Group.
-What’s more, our database and e-mail marketing team can help you stay in communication with your list and keep it organized.
 If you’d like to use your list to its fullest and help keep patients from going somewhere else, let us know.
 You can e-mail us questions at [email protected] or call us at (717) 725-2679.